 Step 2: Validate the debt

-If money is an obstacle, you still have options:
+If money is an obstacle to hiring an attorney, you still have options:

-• Many law offices offer initial consultations for free, or at a discount.
+• Many law offices offer initial consultations for free or at a discount.
+You can find them by searching for "debt attorney near me" or "debt attorney free consultation" to generate local results.

 When you hire a lawyer, they’ll guide you through the remaining steps.